F-22A FREQUENTLY ASKED QUESTIONS

 - Does it have thrust vectoring?

-There is currently no support for fully simulated thrust vectoring physics within MSFS 2020.
+There is currently no native support for fully simulated thrust vectoring physics within MSFS 2020.
 However, through some careful programming and flight model tuning, the model will be controllable up to around 90 degrees angle of attack, emulating a lot of the performance capability of the real aicraft and allowing post stall maneuvers like the pedal turn, Herbst maneuver (J Turn), power loop, and some others.
 It will provide a unique and challenging flight sim experience.

 - What is the maximum speed?

-The model will be able to reach a little over Mach 2.6 at high altitude (between 35,000 and 50,000 feet) with max power.
-In supercruise (supersonic flight without afterburners on), the model will reach around M1.8.
+The model can reach a little over Mach 2.6 at high altitude (between 35,000 and 50,000 feet) with max power.
+In supercruise (supersonic flight without afterburners on), the model will reach around M1.8 at optimum altitude.

-- Will I be able to enter flight plans and waypoints and perform IFR flights?
+- Can I enter flight plans and waypoints and perform IFR flights?

-The model will be able to support some limited IFR and IFR/IMC flight planning and will have the ability to handle flight planning and waypoint entry in-flight (using an added “hidden” screen element from the Garmin G3000 suite) along with a functioning autopilot system appropriate for a military fighter.
+The model supports some limited IFR and IFR/IMC flight planning and has the ability to handle flight planning and waypoint entry in-flight (using an added “hidden” screen element from the Garmin G3000 suite) along with a functioning autopilot system appropriate for a military fighter.

 - What aircraft are you making next?